yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 - tab_active (Style): Active tab style.
 - tab_inactive (Style): Inactive tab style.
-- tab_width (Style): Tab maximum width.
+- tab_width (Number): Tab maximum width.
 When set to a value greater than 2, the remaining space will be filled with the tab name, which is current directory name.

 Border: